 - 1. Money is no object when you are running from God or rebelling against Him.
 But Jonah paid more than he was expecting.
 Running from God can be an expensive proposition, in more ways than one. - 2.
 Most ships were manned by Gentile crews, which meant Jonah was willing to entrust himself with Gentiles as he ran from God. - G. 1:3 The presence of the Lord, a concordance study: - 1.
 Those who hid or ran from the Lord - a.
 Adam and Eve - i.
 Genesis 3:8 And they heard the voice of the LORD God walking in the garden in the cool of the day: and Adam and his wife hid themselves from the presence of the LORD God amongst the trees of the garden. - b.
 Cain - i.
-Genesis 4:16 And Cain went out from the presence of the LORD, and dwelt in the land of Nod. on the east of Eden. - c Satan - i.
+Genesis 4:16 And Cain went out from the presence of the LORD, and dwelt in the land of Nod, on the east of Eden. - c.
+Satan - i.
 Job 1:12 And the LORD said unto Satan, Behold, all that he hath is in thy power; only upon himself put not forth thine hand.
 So Satan went forth from the presence of the LORD. - ii.
 Job 2:7 So went Satan forth from the presence of the LORD, and smote Job with sore boils from the sole of his foot unto his crown. - d.
 Jonah - i.
-Jonah 1:3 But Jonah rose up to flee unto Tarshish from the presence of the LORD, and went down to Joppa; and he found a ship going to Tarshish: so he paid the fare thereof, and went down into it, to go with them unto Tarshish from the presence of the LORD. - ii.
+Jonah 1:3 But Jonah rose up to flee unto Tarshish from the presence of the LORD, and went down to Joppa; and he found a ship going to ii.
 Jonah 1:10 Then were the men exceedingly afraid, and said unto him, Why hast thou done this?
 For the men knew that he fled from the presence of the LORD, because he had told them.